 St Edmund’s College is proud of the diversity of our student population and we aim to maximise the teaching and learning opportunities for each boy.
-Our student population is enriched by the presence of our students with Aboriginal and Torres Strait Islander descent.
+Our student population is enriched by the presence of our Aboriginal and Torres Strait Islander students.

 We encourage and inspire academic achievement, social and emotional development and cultural awareness of these students while validating the unique cultural identity of each boy.
 To quote the Edmund Rice Education Australia (EREA) Aboriginal and Torres Strait Islander Education Policy: EREA stands in solidarity with Indigenous peoples of Australia.
 Through collaborative partnerships that are mutually enriching, EREA schools will provide an inclusive and welcoming environment and offer a quality and culturally appropriate education for Aboriginal and Torres Strait Islander young people.
 EREA will also further reconciliation by deepening an understanding and appreciation of Aboriginal and Torres Strait Islander perspectives throughout the curriculum in EREA schools.

 St Edmund’s College provides Aboriginal and Torres Strait Islander students with a quality education that is founded in the values of Edmund Rice, is sensitive to the heritage of these students, teaches leadership skills and enables students to contribute in a culturally diverse world.
-We have around 35 students enrolled who are of Aboriginal and Torres Strait Islander descent.
+We have around 35 Aboriginal and Torres Strait Islander students.
 These students range from Years 4 to 12.

-We have a dedicated position of Indigenous Education Coordinator whose role is to encourage and inspire academic achievement, social and emotional development and cultural awareness of our students of Aboriginal and Torres Strait Islander descent.
+We have a dedicated position of Indigenous Education Coordinator whose role is to encourage and inspire academic achievement, social and emotional development and cultural awareness of our Aboriginal and Torres Strait Islander students.
 To achieve this our Indigenous Education Coordinator and the College targets the goals of the National Aboriginal and Torres Strait Islander Education Policy (AEP).
 The main goals that are targeted include:

 - improving educational access for Indigenous children and young people,